Ghiftee/awesome-books/README.md

 - Use a function to remove a book from the collection and remove it from the page
 - Implement local storage to save collection of books

+### Milestone 2:

+- Use JavaScript classes instead of objects and arrays.
+- Create class methods to add and remove books.

 ## Built With

 - HTML, Javascript